romeerez/orchid-orm/packages/docs/src/guide/building-a-sample-app.md

 });
 ```

-And now article controller can look so fabulous:
+And now the article controller can look so fabulous:

 ```ts
 // src/article/article.controller.ts